 There are a number of scenarios which have not been included in this page such as slip, trip and fall injuries to children and circumstances where you may have contributed to the cause of your accident by your own lack of care, but were not completely liable.
 Any query you may have about claiming slips, trips and falls compensation should be asked as soon as possible before evidence of negligence is removed and the memories of witnesses fade.

-Most solicitors will offer a free initial assessment of your claim for trips, slips and falls which will include answering any questions you may have.
-It may also be possible to recover any fees associated with pursuing legal action for a slip, trip or fall injury for which you were not to blame as part of your compensation settlement, and a solicitor will explain these to you when you call.
+Most experts will offer a free initial assessment of your claim for trips, slips and falls which will include answering any questions you may have.
+It may also be possible to recover any fees associated with pursuing legal action for a slip, trip or fall injury for which you were not to blame as part of your compensation settlement, and an expert will explain these to you when you call.